mbodenhamer/depman/README.rst

 * Relative order specification for dependency satisfaction
 * Support for other package managers
 * Support for scripted installs from source
-* Export to requirements files for various package management systems